amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 10\.
 Create a new revision of the monolith task definition to use the new monolith container image tagged as noiridium.

-Navigate to the EC2 Container Service dashboard and click **Task Definitions** in the left menu.
+Navigate to the Elastic Container Service dashboard and click **Task Definitions** in the left menu.
 Select the latest task definition for the monolith and click **Create new revision**.

 In the **Container Definitions** section, click on the container name to edit the container image for the task definition.